eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Business Partner Kit/Documentation BPDM/page_use-cases.md

 * The user inputs a valid identification number i.e. 123456789 and idType as CUSTOM_ID_TYPE to api request.
 * The Legal Entity Controller displays the information about the legal entity as a response to the request.
-* Once you have leagal enity shown then direct response you can get using idType as BPN value as shown in below request and response.
+* Once you have legal enity shown then direct response you can get using idType as BPN value as shown in below request and response.

 Response: